khaledboka/docs/docs/installation_cartoview_on_geonode.md

 cd <geonode2.8.x>/geonode
 ```

-2. @settings.py | append the following lines the end of the files
+2. Append the following lines to `settings.py` file
 ```python
 # You can add the following line at the top of the file where all imports
 import cartoview